7ombie/textmode/docs/README.md

 Copying & Licensing
 -------------------

-The various licenses that this project uses are much larger than the project itself.
-For that reason, this readme includes links to the licenses, and this general declaration (instead of notices at the top of each source file).
+The various licenses that this project uses are far larger than the project itself (this README is almost three times bigger than the source).
+For that reason, this README includes links to the licenses, as well as this general declaration (instead of notices at the top of each source file).

 The code (`element.js`, `frag.glsl` and `vert.glsl`) is published under the terms of [the GPL License][3] (version 3 or later).

-This readme (and any documentation added to the `docs` directory over time) uses the [GNU Free Documentation License][8] (version 1.3 or later).
+This README (and any documentation added to the `docs` directory over time) uses the [GNU Free Documentation License][8] (version 1.3 or later).

 The font and palette are not original to this project.